What might prevent my trade mark registration?

-What might prevent my trade mark registration?You may not be able to register a trade mark if it’s too similar to a previously filed mark, or if your mark is too descriptive.
+You may not be able to register a trade mark if it’s too similar to a previously filed mark, or if your mark is too descriptive.
 The Intellectual Property Office can reject the application.
 And other brand owners can object to it if they think it impacts their brand.

 Trade marks are usually either words, which protect the letters that spell out your brand (regardless of appearance), or a logo, which protects the actual appearance of your mark.
 We recommend trying to obtain a word mark so that you are protected regardless of any style.

-Do I really need to register it?If you don’t register a trade mark and someone else has registered something similar or is just using a similar name they could stop you from using your name, force you to change your branding, give up your domain names, your social media accounts, etc.
+If you don’t register a trade mark and someone else has registered something similar or is just using a similar name they could stop you from using your name, force you to change your branding, give up your domain names, your social media accounts, etc.

-What is a trade mark?A trade mark protects your business identity – you can use it to prevent others from using a brand and/or logo that’s the same or similar.
+A trade mark protects your business identity – you can use it to prevent others from using a brand and/or logo that’s the same or similar.

 You can apply to register a trade mark at an Intellectual Property Office (IPO), which is an official government body responsible for intellectual property rights.

 A minor objection is that there is some technical issue with your application such as your goods and/or services specification being too broad or unclear.
 Minor objections generally do not prevent the trade mark from being registered, provided you respond to IPO communications.

 This could be because the trade mark is identical or too similar to an existing registered mark, or if it’s too descriptive and should be free for everyone to use.
 Major objections can prevent the trade mark from being registered at all, or may require negotiation with other brand owners to ensure their rights aren’t impacted.

-What happens if my trade mark is rejected?If there is an official objection based on descriptiveness or similarity to a previously filed trade mark you have the option to respond to try and get the decision changed.
+If there is an official objection based on descriptiveness or similarity to a previously filed trade mark you have the option to respond to try and get the decision changed.
 We will provide you with a separate quote to prepare a response, but we cannot guarantee the objection will be overcome.
 The response may require us narrowing down the scope of goods or services in the class.
 If you do not wish to respond the trade mark application will be abandoned.

 While our trade mark search and strategic advice will help reduce the risk of major objections and/or make an assessment of such risks prior to filing, we cannot guarantee that a third party or examiner will not oppose the mark as the legal tests for similarity and descriptiveness have a subjective element.

 Classes distinguish the type of goods and/or services your brand offers.
 Each covers a specific category, although there are some overlaps.
 You have to provide a description of your goods/ services and pick the right class(es) when filing your application (the ‘specification’).
 If you choose too many and/or your spec is too broad you might not get the mark registered.
 However it’s also important to note that you can’t broaden the scope later on.
 Our trade mark service helps minimise the risk of these (very common) mistakes happening.

 Classes 1 to 34 cover goods, 35 to 45 are services.
 For example, software/ hardware is class 9, clothing is class 25, beers and non-alcoholic drinks is class 32, advertising/marketing/business consulting is class 35, SaaS and software development is class 42, services for providing food and drink is class 43 etc. These are known as the Nice Classification system, which is available here.

-How many classes are typically used?This varies depending on how many different types of goods and services you expect to use under your trade mark.
+This varies depending on how many different types of goods and services you expect to use under your trade mark.
 However, it is typically between 1 and 3 classes to cover your core goods or services.
 Any more than this and your filing and renewal fees can start to get prohibitively expensive.
 You also increase the risk of your trade mark being attacked due to not using the mark within a particular class (particularly in the US).
 That is why we recommend not filing too broadly.

 You should apply for a trade mark in the countries in which you do business or plan to.
 An EU trade mark will cover the UK if it is registered prior to Brexit, but after Brexit you will need to apply for a UK mark separately.

 If you are planning to expand into other countries it might make sense to apply for an EU trade mark and also one in the US.
 This is a cost-effective way to get protection for your brand over a large area.
 It may, however, increase the risk of objections to your application.

-What is the Madrid Protocol?The Madrid System is a mechanism to allow someone to file a centralised application and pay one set of fees to apply for protection in up to 123 countries which also allows you to manage your global trademark portfolio through one centralized system and communicate with local IP offices in English.
+The Madrid System is a mechanism to allow someone to file a centralised application and pay one set of fees to apply for protection in up to 123 countries which also allows you to manage your global trademark portfolio through one centralized system and communicate with local IP offices in English.

 The main confusion is that although the Madrid Protocol is referred to as an “International Registration”, it is not an international trade mark in a literal sense but rather, the World Intellectual Property Organization (WIPO) acts as a central point of contact with various national trade mark offices which still issues local trade marks in the usual way.
 Therefore, it is still necessary to file trade mark applications in each country/region and pay individual fees, but there is the added official fee of the Madrid Protocol filing plus administration fees.